dfuse-io/docs/content/ethereum/public-apis/getting-started/quickstart-javascript.md

 {{< /tab >}}
 {{< /tabs >}}

 Next, you create the GraphQL subscription to stream transfers as they come.
-You will use the `searchTransactions` operation, with the `"-value:0 type:call"` query (See the [Search Query Language reference here]({{< ref "/ethereum/public-apis/reference/search-terms" >}})).
+You will use the `searchTransactions` operation, with the `"-value:0 type:call"` query (see [Search Query Language &mdash; Search Terms for Ethereum]({{< ref "/ethereum/public-apis/reference/search-terms" >}})).
 This basically means, give me all transactions containing one or more
 EVM calls for which the `value` field (amount of Ether the call is transferring) is **not** `0`.

 You can combine the dfuse client instance we created in step 3 with the GraphQL document we defined above in